Skip to main content

 Posted by

-Dr Batra’s™ December 4, 2021
+Dr Batra’s™

 Are you ignoring your hair loss because you believe it is a side effect of a thyroid imbalance?
 Is it possible that a natural hormone imbalance is restricting your hair growth?
 There is a natural approach to managing hair loss and balancing thyroid levels.

 The thyroid gland is a small butterfly-shaped gland located beneath the neck, immediately behind the Adam's apple.
 It produces the hormones triiodothyronine (T3) and thyroxine (T4), which regulate the body's metabolism.
-The thyroid gland regulates the body's energy levels, blood sugar, circulation, immunity, growth, and development.
+The thyroid gland controls the body's energy levels, blood sugar, circulation, immunity, growth, and development.

 The hormones produced may be too much or too little.
 The overproduction of thyroid hormones is known as hyperthyroidism, while the underproduction is known as hypothyroidism.